Cooper Kupp came back better than ever, and now he’s the Super Bowl MVP

 “I don’t know,” he told the crowd at SoFi stadium, choking up.
 “I don’t feel deserving of this. … I don’t know what to say. … I just don’t have the words.”

-Later on, Kupp found the words.
+Later on, Kupp found the words as he thought back to 2019 and that loss to the Patriots.